Old Photo Restoration using Photoshop: 7 Basic Things you need to know

 Encircle the damaged portion using the cursor to form a selection.

-The selection can be dragged to any clean area that closely matches with the colour and look of the damaged portion that you are trying to fix.
+The selection can be dragged to any clean area that closely matches the color and looks of the damaged portion that you are trying to fix.

 In the toolbox, click the ‘Clone Stamp’ option.